 Numerous Baden-Württemberg clusters and networks with actors from the different areas of the information and communication technology bundle up synergies, promote digitalization and create new market potentials for enterprises resident in the state.
 The national enterprise network Baden-Württemberg Connected (bw:con) and the regional cluster initiative Cyberforum with their more than 1,000 members have an important role here.
 Besides, the new interbranch state initiative "Smart Home & Living Baden-Württemberg" was founded.

 This kind of cluster platforms is actively supported in Baden-Württemberg in order to intensify the dialog between economy and science and in order to strengthen the competition and export capabilities for information and communication technologies from the German southwest this way.

 With more than 70 universities and more than 100 non-university research institutions, Baden-Württemberg belongs to the top science locations in Germany.
 Teaching and research are done at the highest stage.
 The energy and environmental technology benefits from that as well.

-Research on information technologies is done in Baden-Württemberg both at universities and at different non-university institutions, for example at some Fraunhofer Institutes or the research center for computer science in Karlsruhe (KIT), which supports in particular smaller and medium-sized enterprises in the development of new offers and in the adaptation of new technologies.
+Research on information technologies is done in Baden-Württemberg both at universities and at different non-university institutions, for example at some Fraunhofer Institutes or the FZI Research Center for Information Technology in Karlsruhe, which supports in particular smaller and medium-sized enterprises in the development of new offers and in the adaptation of new technologies.
 A special feature of the industry structure in Baden-Württemberg is the close networking of science and business on the one hand and providers and customers on the other hand.

 Strengthened by the high density of potential customers of information technologies in Baden-Württemberg, for example from the automotive and mechanical engineering industries, medical technology or the media industry, the research and enterprise landscape in the information technology is a stable basis for innovative developments in Baden-Württemberg.